rcgsheffield/airbods/README.md

-# Airbods
+# AIRBODS data pipeline

-Data pipelines and data storage for Airbods air measurement experiments.
+Data pipelines and data storage for [AIRBODS](https://airbods.org.uk/) air measurement experiments.
 The primary data pipeline downloads all the raw data available on a single Datacake "workspace" (specified by its unique identifier) and copies those data onto a database.
 It then transforms that data to make a "clean" data set available for research use.

 This document contains some descriptions of how the system is built and how to administer and maintain it.